-Studies from Britain have shown an increased risk of developing hepato-cellular carcinoma in long-term ( > 8 years) oral-contraceptive users.
+Studies from Britain have shown an increased risk of developing hepatocellular carcinoma in long-term ( > 8 years) oral-contraceptive users.
 However, these cancers are extremely rare in the U.S. and the attributable risk (the excess incidence) of liver cancers in oral-contraceptive users approaches less than one per million users.

 There have been clinical case reports of retinal thrombosis associated with the use of oral contraceptives that may lead to partial or complete loss of vision.
 Oral contraceptives should be discontinued if there is unexplained partial or complete loss of vision; onset of proptosis or diplopia; papilledema; or retinal vascular lesions.
 Appropriate diagnostic and therapeutic measures should be undertaken immediately.

+The administration of oral contraceptives to induce withdrawal bleeding should not be used as a test for pregnancy.
+Oral contraceptives should not be used during pregnancy to treat threatened or habitual abortion.
 It is recommended that for any patient who has missed two consecutive periods, pregnancy should be ruled out.
 If the patient has not adhered to the prescribed schedule, the possibility of pregnancy should be considered at the time of the first missed period.
-Oral-contraceptive use should be discontinued if pregnancy is confirmed.
+Oral contraceptive use should be discontinued if pregnancy is confirmed.

 Oral contraceptives have been shown to cause glucose intolerance in a significant percentage of users.
-Oral contraceptives containing greater than 75 micrograms of estrogens cause hyperinsulinism, while lower doses of estrogen cause less glucose intolerance.
+Oral contraceptives containing greater than 75 mcg of estrogens cause hyperinsulinism, while lower doses of estrogen cause less glucose intolerance.
 Progestogens increase insulin secretion and create insulin resistance, this effect varying with different progestational agents.
 However, in the nondiabetic woman, oral contraceptives appear to have no effect on fasting blood glucose.
 Because of these demonstrated effects, prediabetic and diabetic women should be carefully observed while taking oral contraceptives.